victorbrca/blog_hugo/content/post/rhce-v8-practiceexam.md

 I created this practice exam as part of my preparation for the Red Hat RHCE exam (EX294V84K).
 It comprises 10 advanced-level tasks, with a focus on incorporating some of the most challenging RHCSA objectives.

-Answers will be included on my [fork](https://github.com/victorbrca/rhce8env) of the [rdbreak/rhce8env](https://github.com/rdbreak/rhce8env), and hopefully merged into the main project soon .
+Answers are available on my practice environment at [victorbrca/rhce8-practice-env](https://github.com/victorbrca/rhce8-practice-env/tree/main/practice_exams/exam2/answers).

 ## Pre-requisites